bogrum/PocketHunter-Suite/README.md

 ## 🎯 Molecular Docking

 The molecular docking feature is a core component of the pipeline.
 It is integrated using **SMINA**, a fast and accurate docking tool.

+The PocketHunter Suite is being developed to include molecular docking capabilities as Step 4 of the pipeline. **Please note: This feature is currently under active development and may not be fully functional yet.**

 ### Docking Parameters